gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 This is the traditional account.
-Archaeological evidence suggests papermaking existed in China perhaps two centuries earlier — fragments have been found dating to the Western Han period (206 BCE – 9 CE).
+Archaeological evidence suggests papermaking existed in China perhaps two centuries earlier.
+Fragments have been found dating to the Western Han period (206 BCE – 9 CE).
 But Cai Lun standardized and improved the process, and the court's adoption of his method spread it throughout the empire.

 The process he developed is recognizably modern:

-Fibrous plant material — bark of mulberry, hemp, bamboo — is soaked, beaten into a pulp, suspended in water, and scooped onto a flat screen.
+Fibrous plant material, the bark of mulberry, hemp, bamboo, is soaked, beaten into a pulp, suspended in water, and scooped onto a flat screen.
 As the water drains, the fibers bond.
 The sheet is pressed and dried.

-The result: a material that is simultaneously strong and flexible, light and durable, and — crucially for origami — capable of holding a crease.
+The result: a material that is at once strong and flexible, light and durable, and, crucially for origami, capable of holding a crease.

 ---

 ## II.
 Paper Travels West

-From China, papermaking spread along trade routes with extraordinary slowness by modern standards — and extraordinary speed by ancient ones.
+From China, papermaking spread along trade routes with extraordinary slowness by modern standards, and extraordinary speed by ancient ones.

 **Korea** received papermaking in the 4th century CE.
-Korean paper — **hanji** (한지) — made from the bark of the mulberry tree (*Broussonetia papyrifera*) became famous for its exceptional durability.
+Korean paper, **hanji** (한지), made from the bark of the mulberry tree (*Broussonetia papyrifera*), became famous for its exceptional durability.
 Documents written on hanji have survived a thousand years.

 **Japan** received the technology in 610 CE, according to traditional accounts via the Buddhist monk Damjing from Korea.
-Japanese papermaking developed into an art form of its own — producing papers of extraordinary variety, texture, and beauty.
+Japanese papermaking developed into an art form of its own, producing papers of extraordinary variety, texture, and beauty.

 **The Islamic world** acquired papermaking after the Battle of Talas (751 CE), where Arab forces captured Chinese papermakers.
 Paper mills appeared in Samarkand, then Baghdad, then across the Islamic world.
-The Arabic word for paper — *waraq* — entered dozens of languages.
+The Arabic word for paper, *waraq*, entered dozens of languages.

 **Europe** received paper through the Islamic world, with the first European paper mills appearing in Spain and Italy